 Limited standard deduction for dependents.
-If you can be claimed as a dependent on another person's

-2008 return, your standard deduction is the greater of:
+If you can be claimed as a dependent on another person's 2009 return, your standard deduction is the greater of:

-- \$900, or - Your earned income plus \$300 (up to the standard deduction amount).
+- \$950, or - Your earned income plus \$300 (up to the standard deduction amount).

-To this amount add any additional amount for the elderly or the blind.
+To this amount add any additional amounts as explained earlier.